 - Ambassador Donnel Udina has an obnoxiously aristocratic voice, gets overly angry when talking to the Council, sidelines you when you're inconvenient, sells you out just to maintain public relations, and acts as an appeaser for the Citadel Council if he's selected to be the human representative.
+Bioware did seem to be somewhat aware of just how truly obnoxious he was, and included the option of having Anderson punch him in the face, which, needless to say, was picked far more often than the other choice.
 Mass Effect 3 manages to do some degree of rescuing, as he becomes significantly more sympathetic even when he's attempting a Cerberus coup.

 - Jacob Taylor was mostly ignored by players in Mass Effect 2, being considered a bland Master of None with a shallow and cheesy romance route who refers to Shepard as "the prize".
 The Narm Charm of his romance route is actually the entire foundation of his fandom.
 A common complaint is that the player isn't allowed to really know him: all efforts to understand his Hidden Depths are met with brush-offs or even outright hostility.
 Come Mass Effect 3, he's the only romanceable character in the series who actually cheats on Shepard.
 Knocking up another woman and not even trying to get in contact with Shepard in the six months she was incarcerated.
 This did not impress the fans, to say the least.